 Unless the PTU head voted against the candidate, the dossier goes forward with a cover letter from the PTU head (or his/her designee).
-In the event that the PTU vote was negative, the PTU head, regardless of his/her vote, will summarize the deliberation for the PTU's negative vote as a separate document in the dossier.
+Outlines for tenure and promotion cover letters are presented in Appendices E and F. In the event that the PTU vote was nega- tive, the PTU head, regardless of his/her vote, will summarize the deliberation for the PTU's negative vote as a separate document in the dossier.
 The candidate will have five working days to read and respond in writing to any cover letter and/or rationale before it goes forward.
 The candidate must have access to this information, which includes the vote of the eligible PTU faculty.
 Whether or not the PTU head prepares the cover letter, he/she (or designee) is responsible for preparing a summary of the procedural steps followed by the PTU in reaching its vote, including relevant dates where appropriate.
 This statement is to be forwarded with the dossier.